CankayaUniversity/ceng-407-408-2022-2023-Drowsy-Driver-Detection-System/README.md

 # Drowsy Driver Detection System

-Welcome to the user manual for the drowsy driver detection system web app!
+Welcome to the drowsy driver detection system web app's user guide!

-This web app is designed to detect if a driver is becoming drowsy while driving, and alert them to take a break or stop driving if necessary.
-The app works by using computer vision and machine learning algorithms to analyze the driver's facial expressions and movements to detect signs of drowsiness.
+This online application is intended to advise drivers to take a break or stop driving if they start to feel sleepy while driving.
+The program analyzes the driver's facial expressions and motions using computer vision and machine learning algorithms to look for indicators of tiredness.

-Getting Started:
-To use the drowsy driver detection system web app, follow these steps:
+Starting Off:
+The following are the procedures to utilize the web app for the sleepy driver detection system:

-- Open the web app in your browser.
+– Launch the web application in your browser.
-- Click on the "Login" button to begin the detection process.
+- To start the detecting procedure, click the "Login" button.
-- Allow access to your camera.
+- Permit others to use your camera.
-- Make sure your face is clearly visible in the camera's view and positioned appropriately.
+- Ensure that your face is positioned suitably and is clearly visible in the camera's field of vision.
-- Start driving.
+- Start your car.

 Using the App:
-As you drive, the app will continuously monitor your facial expressions and movements for signs of drowsiness.
-If the app detects signs of drowsiness, it will trigger an alert to remind you to take a break or stop driving.
+As you drive, the app will continually look out for indicators of tiredness in your motions and facial expressions.
+The app will send you an alert to warn you to stop driving or taking breaks if it notices any symptoms of tiredness.

-The alert will be displayed on the screen and will also sound an alarm to get your attention.
-The app will continue to monitor your facial expressions and movements after the alert to ensure that you are responding appropriately.
+To grab your attention, the alert will both be visible on the screen and sound an alarm.
+After the alarm, the app will continue to watch your facial expressions and body language to make sure you are reacting correctly.

 Stopping the App:
-To stop the drowsy driver detection system web app, simply click on the "Stop" button.
-The app will stop monitoring your facial expressions and movements.
+Simply click the "Stop" button to end the online application for the sleepy driver monitoring system.
+The app will cease observing your face movements and expressions.

-Tips for Best Results:
-To get the best results from the drowsy driver detection system web app, follow these tips:
+Best Results Advice:
+Follow these recommendations to maximize your use of the web app for the sleepy driver detection system:

-- Ensure that your face is clearly visible in the camera's view and positioned appropriately.
+- Make sure your face is positioned suitably and can be seen well by the camera.
-- Make sure that the lighting in the car is adequate to capture your facial expressions and movements.
+- Verify that there is enough light in the car to record your facial expressions and movements.
-- Keep your head and body upright and facing forward while driving.
+- When driving, maintain a straight posture with your head and torso facing front.
-- Take breaks as needed, even if the app has not triggered an alert.
+- Even if the app has not sent out a warning, take pauses as necessary.
-- Remember that the app is designed to help you stay safe while driving, so be mindful of its alerts and take appropriate action when necessary.
+- Keep in mind that the app is intended to keep you safe while driving, so pay attention to its notifications and act appropriately as needed.

-Conclusion:
-Thank you for using the drowsy driver detection system web app.
-We hope that this user manual has provided you with the information you need to use the app effectively and stay safe while driving.
-If you have any questions or feedback, please don't hesitate to contact us.
-Safe driving!
+Thank you for utilizing the online app for the sleepy driver detection system.
+We hope that our user guide has given you the knowledge you need to utilize the app efficiently and drive safely.
+Please get in touch with us if you have any inquiries or comments.
+Safe travels!

 ### Installation
 ***
-- Main code will be added to this repository.
-While downloading, you can download all required library via this code part
+- This repository will now include the main code.
+You may use this code portion to download the entire necessary library during downloading.
 ```
 pip install -r requirements.txt

 ```
-- You firstly need to download requirements.txt to your local from this directory.
+- From this directory, you must first download requirements.txt to your local computer.
-- After this process, you can download main code in DrowsyDriverDetectionSystem File and you can open the codes in Visual Studio Enterprise.
-Push the solution file and debug for working.
+- Following this procedure, you may access the main code in Visual Studio Enterprise and download it to the DrowsyDriverDetectionSystem File.
+Push the solution file, then test it for functionality.
-- You can reach all documents and codes, also you can find all code in first release file in DrowsyDriverDetection.rar1 without git.
-Please follow steps are mentioned in below:
+- Without using git, you can get all of the papers and source code.
+You can also locate all of the code in the initial release file of DrowsyDriverDetection.rar1.
+Please follow the instructions below:

-- Make sure that Git is installed.
-If not, you can download and install it from the official website: "https://git-scm.com/downloads"
+- Verify that Git is set up.
+If not, go to "https://git-scm.com/downloads" on the official website to download and install it.
-- Open a terminal (Linux/Mac) or Git Bash (Windows) application.
+- Launch the Git Bash (Windows) or a terminal (Linux/Mac) program.
-- If you're using Git Bash, switch to the Bash interface:
+- Go to the Bash interface if you're using Git Bash:
 ```
 git bash
 ```
-- Navigate to the folder where you want to download the code:
+- Open the location where the code is to be downloaded.
 ```
 cd /path/to/folder
 ```